Cuttle Fish Bone:

-Cuttlefish casting is a quick & pretty accurate casting method.
-Its applications are limited only by the thickness & size of the cuttlefish & the fact that you can only cast once.
+Cuttlefish casting is a quick and accurate casting method.
+Its applications are limited only by the thickness and size of the cuttlefish and the fact that you can only cast once.
 It is difficult to achieve fine detail on the surface of the casting, but the cuttlefish creates a very unique pattern on the surface.

 Step by Step for Cuttlefish Casting: